hartwigmedical/actin/molecular/README.md

 | knownResistantTreatments       | Erlotinib     | A set of treatment names which are known to be resisted by the mutation for the specific tumor type                                      |
 | suspectResistantTreatments     | Erlotinib     | A set of treatment names for which there is some evidence that they may be resisted by the mutation for the specific tumor type          |

-A molecular record belongs to a `sampleId` which in turn belongs to a `patientId` and has the following datamodel
+Overall, a molecular record belongs to a `sampleId` (which belongs to a `patientId`) and has the following datamodel:

 ### 1 molecular base data